Cloudzero/cloudzero-k8s-charts/stable/cloudzero-cloudwatch-metrics/README.md

              --set clusterName=<Your Cluster>
 ```

-> Note: these are helm3 commands that creates a namespace for this deployment or you can use an existing namespace.
+> Note: these are helm3 commands that creates a namespace for this deployment; you can also use an existing namespace.

+### Sampling Frequency

+ By default, the agent queries and pushes metrics every `120` seconds.
+This is a granular enough sampling rate to get usable metrics while keeping costs low.
+The potential downside is that very short lived pods will not be sampled if they are launched and terminated between sampling times.
+If sampling short-lived pods is desirable, the agent can be configured to record samples at shorter intervals by updating the `metricsCollectionInterval` value to one of the allowed values. **Please be aware that an increased sampling rate will cause an increase in cost, as well as increased load on the kube API**.

 ## Configuration